 - Barbounia – Speaking of big portions, I was blown away by how much leftovers I always have after eating at Barbounia!
 Maybe it’s my Greek heritage, but I am always satisfied by Mediterranean cuisine, as simple as quality hummus, tzatziki and pita.
 They do it very well, as well as fresh fish dishes and more.

-- Maialino – Inspired by the rustic cuisine of Rome, this trattoria overlooking Gramercy Park is open for all meals of the day and has happy hour is from 5-7pm on weekdays.
+- Maialino (NOW CLOSED) – Inspired by the rustic cuisine of Rome, this trattoria overlooking Gramercy Park is open for all meals of the day and has happy hour is from 5-7pm on weekdays.
 They have a great menu of cured meats, artisan cheeses, pastas, gelato, sorbet and more.
-I promise no matter what you order, you'll have a great meal!
-It's one of those reliable places.
+I promise no matter what you order, you’ll have a great meal!
+It’s one of those reliable places.
 For a night cap in swanky ambiance, head over to Rose Bar, which is also located within the Gramercy Park Hotel.

 - Novita – With authentic, homemade Italian cuisine, this restaurant is perfect for taking the parents to, catching up with friends or just about anything.
 The service is fantastic and the food is SO good, specifically the strozzapreti al pesto and pappardelle lamb ragu!
 From my experiences there, I think it’s underrated.